SAGSA/SystemInfo/README.md

 ## Module Installation
 ### If you use powershell v5 or later
 * Run powershell command Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
-* Run powershell command Install-Module -Name Systeminfo -Scope CurrentUser
+* Run powershell command Install-Module -Name Systeminfo
 ### else
 * Run powershell command Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 * Find your PSModule paths by running $env:PSModulePath.Split(";") in a Powershell prompt
-* Download the archive SystemInfo_v1.1.3.zip and extract to any one of these paths
+* Download the archive module and extract to any one of these paths
 * Restart powershell console
 * If you have Powershell 3 or higher running the command Get-SystemInfo will automatically import the module, otherwise you'll need to run Import-Module SystemInfo and then run the command.
 ## Help usage